tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: maybe a Seat or Bed in the Main Hall?
 	- TBD: doc_string to address Seat as Creature Container (vs. Room node discussion)

+- TBD: review TADS3 terms for Description and preposition
 - IDEA: consider converting Writing to Decorations (examine() vs. read() )
 - IDEA: Given that creatures will be contained:
 	- need to embrace a node-based awareness of creature location